dicky0223/Task-scheduler-Tool/README.md

 - **List View**: Traditional task list with sorting and filtering
 - **Kanban Board**: Visual workflow management with drag-and-drop columns
 - **Quick Actions**: Mark tasks complete, edit details, or delete tasks
+- **Search Tasks**: Use the global search to find tasks by title or description

 ### Calendar Features
 - **Monthly Navigation**: Use arrow buttons to navigate between months